 The MALS is a command entity that is similar to other Marine squadrons.
 The MALS operations officer is the chief advisor to the MALS commanding officer for all matters pertaining to the planning and execution of tactical operations involving aviation logistic support.
-The MALS operations department identifies, plans, coordinates, and supervises all operational AVLOG planning requirements.
+The MALS Operations Department identifies, plans, coordinates, and supervises all operational AVLOG planning requirements.

-Marine aviation logistics squadron operations department coordinates with both the parent MAG and each supported squadron regarding ALS for deployed squadrons and detachments.
-Additionally, it serves as the MALS point of contact for all deployment support involving the unit deployment program, L-class/aircraft carrier (CV)/aircraft carrier (nuclear) (CVN), and T-AVB/MPF employment plans and milestone reporting.
-It is also responsible for AVLOG FDP&E as it relates to deliberate planning and CAP.
+The MALS Operations Department coordinates with both the parent MAG and each supported squadron regarding ALS for deployed squadrons and detachments.
+Additionally, it serves as the MALS point of contact for all deployment support involving the unit deployment program, L-class/aircraft carrier /aircraft carrier (nuclear), and T-AVB/MPF employment plans and milestone reporting.
+The MALS Operations Department is also responsible for AVLOG FDP&E as it relates to deliberate planning and CAP.